thinklink-dev/domiot-webservice-mysql/README.md

-# domiot-webservice
+# domiot-webservice-mysql
-NodeJS WebService for DOM-IoT
+NodeJS WebService for DOM-IoT using MySQL DB